althonos/pyfastani/README.md

 $ pip install pyfastani
 ```

-Note that in the event you compile from source, you will need to have the
+In the event you have to compile the package from source, all the required
-headers and libraries for `boost::math` available.
+libraries are vendored in the source distribution, so you'll only need a
+C/C++ compiler.

 ## 💡 Example